100 years ago the guns fell silent on the world's first truly global war.

 It is time to think about all of those who lived in that tragic and remarkable time – and who put Britain on the path to becoming what it is today.

-To learn more download the PDF Battles-Over-Guide to learn more
+Download the PDF "Battles-Over-Guide" to learn more

-MALPAS "100 YEARS ON" THREE DAY EVENT
+MALPAS "100 YEARS ON" COMMEMORATION EVENT

 The main purpose of the Saturday parade is to highlight significant milestones in social and military history.
 I.e.

-More details Committee Secretary on 01948 860333 or E-mail: firstname.lastname@example.org
+More details of the event are available from the Committee Secretary on 01948 860333 or by E-mailing: firstname.lastname@example.org